rybinaanya/nissle_assembly/README.md

 *Note*: This repository describes my project performed at Bioinformatics Institute during the fall term - 2020. **something about files located here**
 **Results/** - contains results of FastQC analysis, assembly statistics (QUAST output),  completeness and contamination assessment (CheckM report),
 ### Background
 Maintaining balanced gut microbiota was shown to be crucial for human health.
-Probiotics such as *Escgerichia coli* Nissle 1917 could recover beneficial functions in gut microbial communities and prevent it from being populated with pathogenic bacteria. **LINK!!**
+Probiotics such as *Escherichia coli* Nissle 1917 could recover beneficial functions in gut microbial communities and prevent it from being populated with pathogenic bacteria. **LINK!!**

 *Escherichia coli* str.
-Nissle 1917 is one of common probiotics used for maintaining balanced gut microbiota. **LINK!!** Sample of this probiotic obtained by our laboratory at drugstore occured to be contaminated.
+Nissle 1917 is one of common probiotics used for maintaining balanced gut microbiota. **LINK!!**

+Sample of *Escherichia coli* str.
+Nissle 1917 obtained by our laboratory occured to be contaminated.
 Sample inoculation led to producing two morphologically distinct types of colonies: of small and big size.
 We assumed that small colonies (referred further as "Nissle Small", or simply "NS") were formed only by *E. coli* str.
 Nissle 1917, while big ones ("Nissle Big", or "NB") consisted of both *E. coli* str.
 Nissle 1917 and some other bacterial contaminants.
 Both colonies were subjected to NextSeq sequencing in paired-end mode with the read length of 75 nt, generating two sequencing samples: NB and NS.

-**about NCBI - there are 2 complete assembly but they differ** In this work, we aimed to perform decontamination and *de novo* assembly of two sequencing samples obtained from the pharmaceutical *E. coli* str.
-Nissle 1917.
+In this work, we aimed to perform *de novo* assembly and determine taxonomy classification of contaminants for two sequencing samples obtained from the *E. coli* str.
+Nissle 1917 colonies.

 To ,,, we objectives:
 ....